Thomas-Kim/truth-tables/README.md

     todo-1 finished by end of day today
         All tasks have either finished or pushed forward todo-2 finished by end of day Wednesday
+        Tasks left unfinished, need clarification from Dr. Rich on some issues

 App to practice filling in a truth tables.